doshibadev/RepoMatch/README.md

 ### The Process

 1. **Skill Processing**: Your input skills are expanded using our semantic skill graph
-2. **Smart Search**: Batched GitHub GraphQL queries fetch repository metadata
+2. **Smart Search**: Batched GitHub Octokit API calls fetch repository metadata
 3. **Scoring Engine**: Each repo gets scored across relevance, quality, and opportunity dimensions
 4. **Intelligent Ranking**: Results are ranked or randomly weighted based on your preference
 5. **Fresh Results**: Real-time scoring ensures you always get current opportunities